 When it comes to optimal oral health we all the know basics – brush, floss and rinse.
 But is mouthwash, or mouth rinse, really necessary?
-Let’s explorer the key benefits to using mouthwash.
+Let’s explorer the 7 key benefits of mouthwash.

 1. Freshens Breath